MelanieLinares/portfolio-new/site/content/_index.md

   heading: I am an accessibility advocate
   text: I love working with teams to launch user-focused, accessible, and
     progressive web applications.
-You can usually find me with a cup of tea on my desk, surrounded by sticky notes and a wide assortment of sketching pens.
+You can usually find me with a cup of tea on my desk, surrounded by sticky notes and a wide assortment of sketching pens...
 intro:
   heading: intro heading
   text: intro text